fangohr/oommf/README.rst

 Information for Developers
 ==========================

-This repository is providing a git repository of oommf source files and additional extensions (see above for details).
+This repository is providing a git repository of OOMMF source files and additional extensions (see above for details).

 Updating to new OOMMF releases, or including new extensions